 For Rate Year 2021, which is the MPA's second year of implementation, hospital performance on Medicare TCOC per capita in the performance year (CY 2019) will be compared against the TCOC Benchmark.
 The TCOC Benchmark will be the hospital's prior (CY 2018) TCOC per capita, updated by a TCOC Trend Factor determined by the Commission, as described in greater detail below.
 This approach is a year-over-year comparison, based on each hospital's own improvement.
+In the case that external events impact hospitals' Medicare TCOC (e.g., changes to the differential or reductions to hospital rates), the HSCRC reserves the right to adjust base year performance to capture those changes and better reflect a hospital's improvement.

 The attribution of Medicare beneficiaries to hospitals will be performed prospectively.
 Specifically, beneficiaries' connection to hospitals is determined based on the two Federal fiscal years preceding the performance year, so that hospitals can know in advance the providers for whom they will be assuming responsibility in the coming performance year.
 For attribution for Performance Year 2019, data for the two years ending September 30, 2018 will be used.
 For attribution for Base Year 2018, data for the two years ending September 30, 2017 will be used.

-In response to work group concerns around changes in hospital-attributed populations over time, staff is recommending to add risk adjustment to the year over year comparison.
+In response to work group concerns around changes in hospital-attributed populations over time, staff is recommending to add risk adjustment to the year-over-year comparison.
 This risk adjustment will use Medicare New Enrollee Demographic Risk Score.
-While some Work Group members expressed an interest in using the full Medicare Hierarchical Condition Category (HCC) risk adjustment, staff has many concerns about this approach (Appendix VI to come).

-The total costs for a hospital's beneficiaries attributed through all methods will be summed and divided by the total number of beneficiaries attributed to the hospital through those methods to result in a single total cost of care per capita number.
-This approach is intended to recognize that hospitals can most easily identify and influence the quality and costs of patients who use them and their affiliated providers, while ensuring that responsibility for other beneficiaries is equitably assigned.
+The total cost of care for a hospital's beneficiaries attributed through all methods will be summed and divided by the total number of beneficiaries attributed to the hospital through those methods to result in a single total cost of care per capita number.
 The State's objective is to incentivize hospitals and hospital-based physicians/clinicians to work effectively with community-based physicians/clinicians in order to coordinate care and care transitions, provide effective and efficient care, and focus on high-needs beneficiaries.